hmngwy/pip-start/README.md

 # `pip-start`

-is a template for OSS pip packages, I designed this to help build sparser packages for [Microservices](https://en.wikipedia.org/wiki/Microservices) architecture.
+is a template for OSS pip packages, I designed this to help build sparser packages for [Microservices](https://en.wikipedia.org/wiki/Microservices) architecture based systems.

 #### Summary of Tools